QR code usage accelerates when the pandemic hits. That is why it is important to look at the QR code statistics before and after Covid-19.

-The upward movement of this figure is attributed to the increased usage of QR code as tech tool for Covid-19 tracking.
+The upward movement of this figure is attributed to the increased usage of QR codes as a tech tool for Covid-19 tracking.

-A 2015 study estimates that the total population in Europe that is now considered as regular QR code users have doubled by 2018.
+A 2015 study estimates that the total population in Europe that is now considered regular QR code users has doubled by 2018.

-When the pandemic hits, a survey estimates that 18.8 percent of consumers in the United Kingdom strongly agreed that they had noticed an increase in QR code when COVID-19 hits (Statista, 2020)
+When the pandemic hits, a survey estimates that 18.8 percent of consumers in the United Kingdom strongly agreed that they had noticed an increase in QR codes when COVID-19 hits (Statista, 2020)

 In other parts of Europe, France, Germany, Spain, Italy, and the UK, 17.8 percent of mobile users scanned a QR or a bar code, particularly a retail store (Statista).

-In Italy, QR codes are used in places such as cultural sites and museums for interactive content and to promote contactless learning.
+In Italy, QR codes are used in cultural sites and museums for interactive content and to promote contactless learning.

-Over 30% of galleries in Italy utilized QR codes and 40% are interested in providing QR codes in the future (Statista, 2020)
+Over 30% of galleries in Italy use QR codes, and 40% are interested in providing QR codes in the future (Statista, 2020)

-Moreover, many Asian countries embraced the technology; in China alone, they can facilitate everything from charging mobile phones to flirting in bars.
+Furthermore, many Asian countries have embraced technology; in China alone, they can facilitate everything from charging mobile phones to flirting in bars.

-According to Fortune, major cities such as Bangkok and Hong Kong tapped QR code technology in curbing the Covid-19 pandemic.
+According to Fortune, major cities such as Bangkok and Hong Kong tapped QR code technology to curb the Covid-19 pandemic.
 You can find codes posted at the entrance to grocery stores and public transit centers to help contact-tracing efforts in case of outbreaks.